canonical/ubuntu-pro-client/dev-docs/tutorial/contribute_docs.md

 Whether you are editing an existing page, or creating a new one, you should follow our [style guide](styleguide.md) to ensure that any delays in publishing are not due to minor inconsistencies in style.

+## Redirects

+Redirects are handled within the codebase, rather than via readthedocs.
+This means that if you wish to move, rename or delete an existing file as part of a documentation pull request, you will be asked to set up a corresponding redirect in the `docs/redirects.txt` file to ensure that traffic is immediately redirected as soon as the documentation change is published.

 ### Getting advice